OUTSIDE THE BOX THINKING, DELIVERING CUTTING EDGE SOLUTIONS!

 The Department of State has released its latest Visa Bulletin.

-Click here to view the August 2016 Visa Bulletin
+Click the link to view the April 2018 Visa Bulletin

 The monthly Visa Bulletin has changed.
 The bulletin now summarizes the availability of immigrant numbers during the reported month for: “Application Final Action Dates” (consistent with prior Visa Bulletins) and “Dates for Filing Applications,” indicating when immigrant visa applicants should be notified to assemble and submit required documentation to the National Visa Center using Consular Processing (outside of the US) or file on their own with USCIS Form I-485 (within the US).